I describe and provide links for some of my publications. Do not hesitate to contact me if you want a copy of an article (at email@example.com)

 I helped Madeline Steinmetz-Wood publish this paper between the end of her MSc and the start of her PhD (in Geography at McGill University).
 This work represented an early exploration of predictors associated with change in smoking in the Montreal-based Interdisciplinary Study of Inequalities in Smoking (a two-year cohort of +/- 1,450 young adults).
 She examined whether income, education, financial difficulties, employment, and having friends who smoke were each associated with changes in smoking over the two-year follow-up.
 She found that only having friends who smoked was associated with a change (those with more friends who smoked were less likely to quit smoking).
 In retrospect, I would have loved to also explore: 1) age-based differences (e.g., what happens if we only look at those who were 18-19 or 24-25 at baseline) and 2) other characteristics defining young adults’ social circumstances (such as family and housing arrangements with parents and partners).

-This paper was developed towards the end of my MSc as I was realizing that I would not be able to publish my MSc thesis (lackluster) results.
-I had been exploring data about the preferred sources of health information of young adult participants in the Interdisciplinary Study of Inequalities in Smoking study.
-I found that there were almost no studies that considered beyond single sources of information how young adults could interact with multiple sources of information based on their needs and resources.
+This paper was developed towards the end of my MSc.
+I found that there were almost no studies that considered beyond single sources of information how young adults interacted with multiple sources of information based on their needs and resources.
 Following the advice of Pr.
-Julie Vallée, a French health geographer, I explored patterns between these preferred sources using latent class analysis and developed a much nuanced portrait of how young adults prefer to access health information.
+Julie Vallée, I explored patterns between these preferred sources using latent class analysis and developed a much nuanced portrait of how young adults prefer to access health information.
 I also found that these patterns varied by social background, with socially disadvantaged young adults not only less likely to seek health professionals, but also their parents.

 Received the Ilona Kickbusch Award for Best Article by an Early Career Research